SolidStateGroup/rio/README.md

 #Installation
-Installation instructions can be found within each of the application directories above.
+Project specific documentation can be found within each of the application directories above.
 A few high level notes here to keep in mind:

 - <a href='./rio-server'>rio-server</a> can run independently, simply go through the installation instructions there and simulate the LED wall in your terminal within minutes.